 How has this had an impact on you?

-It wasn't until now, by reflecting on my past, that I truly realize what had been at my disposal.
+It wasn't until now, by reflecting on my past, that I truly realise what had been at my disposal.
 We lived in a five-bedroom house with a swimming pool, an actual full-on home cinema, I had my own soundproof recording studio and rehearsal room, and we had too many cars for the four garages we owned.
-It felt like I was always witnessing unconscious spending of money left, right, and center on things that I always considered to be completely pointless—disgustingly expensive watches, designer clothes, the latest gadgets and technology.
-Since living away from my parents, it has become very clear to me that I have not missed one aspect of what some people might call "living the dream."
+It felt like I was always witnessing unconscious spending of money left, right and centre on things that I always considered to be completely pointless – disgustingly expensive watches, designer clothes, the latest gadgets and technology.
+Since living away from my parents, it has become very clear to me that I have not missed one aspect of what some people might call "living the dream".
 While having access to these pleasures might seem like the perfect life, it was in fact far from it.

 Did you feel a pressure to be successful?

-I always put pressure on myself to be successful, not because I wanted to re-live my childhood as an adult or wipe my ass with 24-carat toilet paper, but because I wanted to fulfill my dream of being a professional musician.
+I always put pressure on myself to be successful, not because I wanted to re-live my childhood as an adult or wipe my arse with 24-carat loo roll, but because I wanted to fulfil my dream of being a professional musician.
 My dad would always encourage me to do whichever option resulted in the most potential financial gain, but I'd always convince myself there were better ways of doing things.
 I finally had the guts to move out two years ago, and have not had a relationship with my dad in this time.
-Since moving out and now living in a quaint little cottage in a village with my girlfriend and kitty cat, I have learned not to measure success by how much money you earn, but by how happy you are with your life.
-Money won't buy you a smile, but a smile sure can make you feel like a million bucks.
+Since moving out and now living in a quaint little cottage in a village with my girlfriend and kitty cat, I have learnt not to measure success by how much money you earn, but by how happy you are with your life.
+Money won't buy you a smile, but a smile sure can make you feel like a million quid.